An Industry Consortium to Advance Software Quality

 David Norton joined CISQ as Executive Director in April 2019.
 He works closely with Dr. Bill Curtis, members of CISQ, and the broader community and is passionate about enterprise agility, DevOps, and software quality.
 Dave was a Gartner analyst for 13 years prior to joining CISQ's leadership team.

-CISQ launched with the name of "Consortium for IT Software Quality" and recently changed its name to "Consortium for Information and Software Quality," a subtle name change with a big distinction as software is not just enterprise IT anymore, it powers devices, automobiles, and more.
+CISQ launched with the name of "Consortium for IT Software Quality" and recently changed its name to "Consortium for Information and Software Quality."
 Standards development at CISQ follows this evolution.

 Automation is Critical For Speed and Scale